Skip to Content

 src/app/api/mcp/route.ts

-import { createMcpHandler } from "mcp-handler"; import { deriveTools, ToModelOutput } from "vovk"; import z from "zod"; import UserController from "@/modules/user/UserController"; const { tools } = deriveTools({ modules: { UserController }, toModelOutput: ToModelOutput.MCP, }); const handler = createMcpHandler( (server) => { tools.forEach(({ title, name, execute, description, inputSchemas }) => { server.registerTool( name, { title, description, inputSchema: inputSchemas as Partial< Record<"body" | "query" | "params", z.ZodTypeAny> >, }, execute, ); }); }, {}, { basePath: "/api" }, ); export { handler as GET, handler as POST };
+import { createMcpHandler } from "mcp-handler"; import { deriveTools, ToModelOutput } from "vovk"; import z from "zod"; import UserController from "@/modules/user/UserController"; const { tools } = deriveTools({ modules: { UserController }, toModelOutput: ToModelOutput.MCP, }); const handler = createMcpHandler( (server) => { tools.forEach(({ title, name, execute, description, inputSchema }) => { // `inputSchema` is a single merged Standard Schema; mcp-handler wants a Zod // raw shape, so convert its JSON Schema back to Zod and take the object shape. const shape = inputSchema ? (z.fromJSONSchema(inputSchema["~standard"].jsonSchema.input({ target: "draft-2020-12" })) as z.ZodObject).shape : {}; server.registerTool(name, { title, description, inputSchema: shape }, execute); }); }, {}, { basePath: "/api" }, ); export { handler as GET, handler as POST };

 Last updated on